clarksonmichele/restaurant/README.md

-Assignment 2 - Tesoro
+Assignment 2 - Basilico

+This is a restaurant menu that the owners and Chefs can edit.

-assign2 and restaurant will be the same file for now copied over.
-Read only will be ?
+Read only public file will be the menu.

-Tuesday: talk to Rich and decide how to fix or start again.
+Added feature ideas - photo uploads or categories.